Bitcoin: Fee-Based Security Modeling

-Special thanks to Nic Carter for the Coin Metrics chart and his previous work on the subject of bitcoin fees.
-He gave a talk at MIT back in 2019 about this topic that remains relevant through today.
+Special thanks to Nic Carter for the Coin Metrics chart and his previous work on the subject of Bitcoin fees.
+He gave a talk at MIT in 2019 about this topic that remains relevant today.

-If bitcoin were running on a fee-driven model in 2020, with say $40 in fees per transaction, the average $8,000-sized transaction would have a relatively low fee (~0.5%), but many of the median-or-smaller transactions would no longer make sense.
-Most folks wouldn’t want more than, say, a 1 – 2% transaction fee, and so transactions under $4,000-$8,000 would be less attractive to do as a matter of normal operation.
+If Bitcoin were running on a fee-driven model in 2020, with, say, $40 in fees per transaction, the average $8,000-sized transaction would have a relatively low fee (~0.5%).
+Still, many of the median-or-smaller transactions would no longer make sense.
+Most folks wouldn’t want more than, say, a 1 — 2% transaction fee, and so transactions under $4,000-$8,000 would be less attractive to do as a matter of normal operation.

-Bitcoin, therefore, would be a base settlement layer, rather than a frequent payment network.
-Payment networks can be built on top of it, as some applications are already doing via the lightning network and other solutions.
-This should work well if bitcoin’s adoption continues to increase in the decade ahead.
+Bitcoin, therefore, would be a base settlement layer rather than a frequent payment network.
+Payment networks can be built on top of it, as some applications are already done via the lightning network and other solutions.
+This should work well if Bitcoin’s adoption continues to increase in the decade ahead.